Azure/CanadaPubSecALZ/docs/architecture.md

 Reference implementation provides the following capabilities:

-* Deploy Private DNS Zones to the Hub Networking subscription.
+* Deploy Private DNS Zones to the Hub Networking or Identity subscription.
+Enable/disable via configuration.
+* Deploy Azure DNS Private Resolver to the Hub or Identity Subscription.
 Enable/disable via configuration.
 * Azure Policy to block private zones from being created outside of the designated resource group in the Hub networking subscription.
 * Azure Policy to automatically detect new private endpoints and add their A records to their respective Private DNS Zone.
 * Support to ensure Hub managed Private DNS Zones are used when deploying archetypes.